 Practicing mindfulness will enable you to deepen the awareness of yourself and the world around you.
 Many scientific studies have shown that with a settled and focused mind and more open awareness, you will be able to reduce stress, improve your personal well-being and increase your performance at work.

-When I started working as a coach and counsellor, I was seeking a scientific and evidence-based “tool” or “technique” which went beyond talking in order to tackle stress, performance and well-being from several angles.
-I found mindfulness as taught by Jon Kabat-Zinn as a concept of “being present, on purpose and in a non-judging way”.
-I also found great therapeutic benefit in the development of three qualities: Sense of Ease, Stillness / Continuity and Clarity – as taught by Alan B. Wallace.
+When I started working as a coach and counsellor, I was seeking a scientific and evidence-based tool or technique to go beyond speech therapy in order to tackle stress, performance and well-being from several angles.
+I found mindfulness as taught by Jon Kabat-Zinn as a concept of “being present – moment-to-moment, on purpose and in a non-judging way”.

-As a mindfulness facilitator I trained in Mindfulness-based Stress Reduction (MBSR) and Cultivating Emotional Balance (CEB).
+As a mindfulness facilitator I have trained in Mindfulness-based Stress Reduction (MBSR) and Cultivating Emotional Balance (CEB).
 I am now on the certification path to become a qualified teacher of Mindfulness-based Cognitive Therapy (MBCT).
 I studied Early Buddhism at HKU, which helped me understand the foundations that are key to all of the above programs.
-Personally and professionally I have experienced the same benefits of mindfulness which can be found in the scientific research of the past 20 years.
-Find videos on my Blog
+Personally and professionally I have experienced the same benefits of mindfulness which can be found in the scientific research of the past 20 years:

-I offer a wide range 1:1 training, introductory sessions and workshops, corporate and public programs and short silent retreats – please contact me for more information.
+I offer a wide range of 1:1 training, introductory sessions and workshops, corporate and public programs and short silent retreats – please contact me for more information.